 Even though we're still working on it, I thought I'd go ahead and share some of the improvements we've made. (just remember, we're amateurs ... learning as we go)

-We replaced the storm doors (front & back) with some really nice ones from our local big box store. (they had just happened to be on clearance) Since the doors on our mobile home are about four inches shorter than a standard door, Buzz had to cut them off before installing them. (as seen in the pictures below)
+We replaced the storm doors (front & back) with some really nice ones from our local big box store.
+Since the doors on our mobile home are about four inches shorter than a standard door, Buzz had to cut them off before installing them. (as seen in the pictures below)

 This is the Back Door

 We have double windows but wanted to add solar screens (because of our Texas heat).
 Buzz built a frame around each window as seen below.
-These frames are secured directly to the siding of the house.
+These frames are secured directly to the siding of the house with screws.

 When we purchased our house it already had porches (front & back) but they weren't covered.
 We debated about tearing them down and rebuilding, but decided instead to just cover the existing porches (for shade and protection from inclement weather).

 We built the cover slightly higher than the roof line on the front porch for better air circulation.
 We added a rain gutter under the cover to catch most of the rainfall, and it's worked pretty well...Buzz also has two rain barrels on the other side of the front porch to collect water.